piyushsingh9862/ZenTrades-Task-2/README.md

 # ZenTrades(SmartServ) Task-2

-## A user can choose the file specify formatting and customize the display handling options to get the desired table.
+## A user can choose the file, specify formatting and customize the display handling options to get the desired table.

 ### [GitHub Pages Link](https://piyushsingh9862.github.io/ZenTrades-Task-2/)